 What is the difference between EN-ULS (STR/GEO) Set B and Set C combinations?

-Since SCIA Engineer version 2010.0 the user can choose between two sets of EN-ULS combinations (Set B and Set C):
+The user can choose between two sets of EN-ULS combinations Set B and Set C (figure 1).

 - Set B should be used for the design of structural members where geotechnical actions are NOT involved.